Level: Resort nearby

 You can get into the water wherever you want from the sandy beach.

 You can snorkel the whole bay, which is only 200m wide.
 However, the sandy beds in the center of the bay are not very interesting, and we advise you to stay in the coral areas located along the rocky points on either side of the beach.
 The northern area (on your right when you are facing the ocean, zone 1 on the map) is the most recommended.
 The corals are prettier, better preserved, and the sea is also calmer than on the other side (southern area, zone 2 on the map).

 Kapalua Bay seabed hosts a varied underwater life, particularly around the coral areas.
 Nice groups of sailfin tangs, lots of parrotfish, many different butterflyfish, wrasses, and a few different moray eels (stout moray, turkey moray, snowflake moray…) can be seen.
 Typically green sea turtles are also to be found resting in the calm waters of the bay.

-Stay well in the bay, because there is sometimes current near its exit.
-During winter months, the north shore of Maui may be more exposed to wind and waves, so do not enter the water is the sea is rough.
+Stay well in the bay, because there are sometimes currents near its exit.
+During winter months, the north shore of Maui may be more exposed to wind and waves, so do not enter the water if the sea is rough.

 The Merriman’s Maui overlooks the beach.
 Other dining options are available nearby, the closest communities for food being Kapalua and Napili, then Kahana.